-Recently, this scenario became my reality as our family fell in love with an 11-week-old Mini Australian Shepherd.
+This scenario became my reality when our family fell in love with an 11-week-old Mini Australian Shepherd.
 Those sweet eyes and fun-loving personality were just too hard to walk away from…but then puppyhood takes hold!

-After a deluge of accidents, chewed shoes, and sleepless nights we decided, puppy training is happening...now.
+After a deluge of accidents, chewed shoes, and sleepless nights we decided, puppy training needed to happen right then.

-I realized as we were going through the informative training class with our new pup Wrigley, that media training is not dissimilar to the experience of training a dog.
-Yes, we are a bit more advanced that the average four-legged friend, but the key concepts are the same.
+I realized as we were going through the informative training class with our pup Wrigley, that media training is not dissimilar to the experience of training a dog.
+Yes, we are a bit more advanced than the average four-legged friend, but the key concepts are the same.

 1. It’s all Fun and Games Until You Get Bit

 You might think you are a media master after a few positive interactions with reporters.
 You may even have developed a few good relationships.
 You joke around, over share information and often go off the record with the reporter.
 But when a crisis strikes, you may get “bit” by those who have given you positive coverage in the past.

 So many organizations think planning for a crisis is a nice idea but may not necessarily be for them.
 This is a recipe for a crisis to get out of control.

 Working with an experienced team such as Inspire PR’s crisis communications team is a great way to determine the high-likelihood and high-impact scenarios that put you at risk.
 Developing a robust plan of action is a valuable way to ensure you are ready to respond and avoid a bite you may not be able to recover from.